 The charge is 25% of the affected contributions, up to $500 per employee per notice period, and this goes to the employee’s super account.
 Penalties may also apply unless you keep records for at least five years to show:

 - employees who do not have to be offered choice of super fund

 - when eligible employees were given a choice of fund form

-- your choice of default fund
+- your choice of a compliant default fund

 - confirmation the default fund chosen meets the legislated minimum death insurance requirements